fehlhabers/teashaped.dev/content/blog/becoming-an-ai-enabled-team/post.md

 one thing.
 This has been vital for getting a team up an running, especially with a diverse team of different experience levels.
 Not only for the knowledge spread, but also building culture.

-However, times change - I now find myself having these sessions with AI agents.
+However, times change - I now find myself having most of these sessions with AI agents.

 ![](./pair-with-agents.png)
 What was previously a session where the goal might be to create a functionality and that everyone getting familiar with the